Funding opportunity

 • the type of contribution (direct or in-direct) and its monetary value

-If there are specific circumstances where project partners do require funding for minor costs such as travel and subsistence (these project partner costs should be claimed and justified within the resources and costs section of your application).
+It is not anticipated that project partners would receive finances as part of the award.
+However, if there are specific circumstances where project partners do require funding for minor costs such as travel and subsistence, these project partner costs should be claimed and justified within the resources and costs section of your application.

 For audit purposes, UKRI requires formal collaboration agreements to be put in place if an award is made.